BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 Agent, on the other hand, is much simpler solution than GenServer.
 Agents are a simple abstraction around state.
 Often in Elixir there is a need to share or store state that must be accessed from different processes or by the same process at different points in time.
 The Agent module provides a basic server implementation that allows state to be retrieved and updated via a simple API.
-This is what we are going to do in `GameOfLife.GamePrinter` as we need only keep time reference to our timer interval.
+This is what we are going to do in `GameOfLife.GamePrinter` as we only need to keep time reference to our timer interval.

 # Create BoardServer